triplea-game/triplea/docs/admin/README.md

 ## How to Release

 Before a release has started, we need to be really confident it has been well tested.
-Check that the QA group has given the greenlight for the release.
+Check that the QA group has given the green-light for the release.

 ### Game Engine Release
 - Verify the release notes: https://github.com/triplea-game/triplea-game.github.io/blob/master/release_notes.md